suit-wg/suit-mti/draft-moran-suit-mti-algorithms.md

 #  Introduction

 Mandatory algorithms may change over time due to an evolving threat landscape.
-As a result these are grouped into profiles that a device should use.

-the mandatory-to implement algorithms for SUIT are described in this draft in order to provide flexibility in the definition of algorithm profiles.

-An authentication algorithm is REQUIRED for ALL SUIT manifests.
-Encryption algorithms MAY be provided.
+Algorithms are grouped into algorithm profiles to account for this.
+Profiles may be deprecated over time.
+SUIT will define three choices of MTI profile:

+* One Symmetric MTI profile
+* One "Current" Asymmetric MTI profile
+* One "Future" Asymmetric MTI profile

+Devices MAY choose which MTI profile they wish to implement.
+It is RECOMMENDED thaty they implement the "Future" Asymmetric MTI profile.

+Devices MAY implement any number of other profiles.

+MTI algorithms must be FIPS qualified.

 # Algorithms